Getdeck/Getdeck.github.io/docs/selfhosted/beibootctl.md

 ---

 ## Get in contact
-Below you find the documentation of the `beibootctl`.
+Below you find the documentation of the `beibootctl` CLI.
 If you struggle to set it up or need any other support, please find us on [Discord](https://discord.gg/KNN7yncs) or use this [link](https://meetings.hubspot.com/hannes/getdeck-help) to book a call.